Kalycito-open-automation/openSAFETY_DEMO/doc/protocols.md

 openSAFETY only uses the non-secure transfer layer for exchanging the secured openSAFETY Frames, whose contents are not interpreted by the transfer layer.
-Of course, POWERLINK is the preferred transfer layer because of the close relationship between the communication mechanisms in POWERLINK and openSAFETY, which enable an ideal level of performance.
+Of course, POWERLINK is the preferred transfer layer because of the close relationship between the communication mechanisms in POWERLINK and openSAFETY, which enables an ideal level of performance.

 An openSAFETY network can consist of up to 1023 openSAFETY nodes (so called Safety